walshbr/introduction-to-text-analysis/crowdsourcing/prism_part_two.md

 As you work through *Prism*, think critically about the kinds of things that it claims.

-> Do you feel that this sort of work is fundamentally more empowering than the kind we saw with *ReCaptcha*
+> Do you feel that this sort of work is fundamentally more empowering than the kind we saw with *Typewright*, *Recaptcha*, and *Transcribe Bentham*?

+ >